Looking for the Excel win rate calculator?

 Much better yet, use the free Funnelcast Essentials service.
 This easy-to-use software extends these ideas in very powerful ways:

-• Actionable insights about when and where to engage to sell more
+Actionable insights about where to focus and when so you can sell more

-• How much lead flow do you need to meet a plan
+How much lead flow you need to meet a plan

-We also have a free demo that lets you experiment on fake data.
+We also have a free demonstration application that lets you experiment on fake data.
 Check it out!

 References